Understanding the link between gut health and immunity can help improve the body’s ability to fight infections.

 Smoking, inactivity, and environment contribute to gut health.

-Some medications, like antibiotics and anti, kill bacteria and damage the gut.
+Some medications, like antibiotics, kill bacteria and damage the gut.
 As a result, it affects the normal digestive processes and weakens the microbial colonies in the gut.
 Luckily, an unhealthy gut can heal.
 There are steps you can take to rebalance the bacteria and boost your immune system.

-How To Heal You Gut And Boost Your Immune System
+How to Heal Your Gut and Boost Your Immune System

 By following a healthy diet and making some lifestyle changes, you can heal your gut.
 A healthy gut is key to a robust immune system.